 PotashCorp has partnered with Free The Children and Me to We to offer students interested in the issue of food security an opportunity to volunteer in a community in India next summer.
 Participants will learn first-hand about sustainable development and bring the spirit of global citizenship back to their schools and communities.

-This scholarship will provide youth with a chance to:
+This opportunity will provide youth with a chance to:

 - Learn about agriculture and food security, a key pillar of sustainable development.